June 15th, 2022

 Below is a list of the most relevant questions to ask when selecting your mold cleaner product.

 - Are you cleaning the molds when they are warm and in the press, or when they are at room temperature and in the tool room?
 Cleaning a warm or hot mold surface will require the use of a slower-evaporating solvent blend.
 Molds that are offline can be cleaned with a faster-evaporating formulation.

 - What are you looking to clean and remove from the mold surface?
 Is there oil, mold release, grease, or other oil-based contaminants present?
 If so, then the “standard” products should suffice.
 If the mold is soiled with burnt resin, gas deposits, plate out, color stains, or other “heavier-duty” toxins, a specialty mix made to aid in such removal should be selected.

-- Are your molding parts utilized in the food or medical market?
-Choosing, a food-grade or NSF-certified cleaner should be considered.
+- Are your molded parts utilized in the food or medical market?
+Choosing a food-grade or NSF-certified cleaner should be considered.